18F/foia-recommendations/schemas.md

 - what additional fields are required for a perfected request
 - what additional fields the agency would like to collect
 - explanation of additional requirements†
-- FOIA contact information

 _† Our research has shown that users often find additional requirements for FOIA submission confusing and burdensome.
 We hope that by having agencies include supplemental information about the requirements, it will help inform requesters and allay any concerns._

+* agency abbreviation
+* list of departments
+  * name
   * submission methods
     * submission format
-* reading room URL
-* FOIA contact information
-  * name
-  * title
-  * address
-  * phone
-  * fax
-  * email
-  * website
-  * notes
-  * FOIA service center
-    * name
-    * phone
-  * FOIA public liason
-    * name
-    * phone

-FOIA Contact information is meant to include what already exists on foia.gov.

 You can see [example metadata files here](https://github.com/18F/foia-recommendations/tree/master/examples).